mrsonne/hubit/README.md

 From the bindings `hubit` checks that all required input data and results data is available before a component is executed.
 The bindings are defined in a _model file_.

 ### Component wrapper
 As an example imagine that we are calculating the price of a car.
-Below you can see some pseudo code for the calulation for the car price calculation.
+Below you can see some pseudo code for the calculation for the car price calculation.
 The example is available in `examples\car\`

 ```python
 def price(_input_consumed, _results_consumed, results_provided):